dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 Range is the difference between the highest and the lowest observation in an array of data.
 The range of $`1, 5, 6, 7, 8, 9, 25`$ is 24. i.e., $`25-1`$

 ## The Normal Probability Distribution
 Normal probability distribution is a curve that follows a bell shape.
-Let's assume our ##[tomatoes harveting]() was at the beginnig of the harvesting period
-and gradually climed until it reaches the peak of the season and then start declining until the end of the season.
+Let's assume our [tomates harvesting] is from hectares of  land and was at the beginnig of the harvesting period  and gradually climed until it reaches the peak of the season and then start declining until the end of the season.
 The kind of shape gotten from this illustration is the normal distribution curve but with some unique attributes to the real normal ddistibution itself.

 **(1)** The total area under the normal distribution is 1